Make great trades. Avoid bad ones.

 Position Sizing (Bet Risk)

-The only way to do these well is to become a rules-based trader.
+The only way to do these 2 very important jobs is to become a

-trade, ask yourself, "Is this a great trade?"
-If not, don't trade.
+So before every trade, ask yourself, "Is this a great trade?"
+If

-majority of bad trading problems.
-A surprising number of great
+Bias) can solve a majority of bad trading problems.
+A surprising

-traders make many mistakes in trade timing and position sizing.
-But
+number of great traders make many mistakes in trade timing and

 You gotta do the thing to get good.
-Practice and review.
-One hour of
+Practice and Review.

 Create a playbook of your best trades, then continuously add